Last Updated on September 21, 2025 by Emily Hopkins

 Since Portugal is a member state of the EU, then getting Portuguese citizenship gives you the right to claim European citizenship.

-After the forced expulsion of Jews in 1496, several Portuguese Jews escaped the tyranny of the unfortunate new royal decree.
-They mostly settled in Mediterranean countries or Northern Europe.
+After the forced expulsion of Jews in 1496, many Portuguese Jews fled the harsh reality of the new royal decree, settling mainly in Mediterranean countries or Northern Europe.

-Since the Portuguese Decree-Law 30-A/2015 passed, these Jews have the right to claim their nationality by providing documents that prove their lineage.
+With the introduction of Decree-Law 30-A/2015, their descendants now have the right to reclaim Portuguese nationality by presenting documents that prove their lineage.

 The Portuguese government grants nationality through naturalization to the descendants of Sephardic Jews who were exiled from Portugal and Spain several centuries ago.